 The LUCAT project aims to develop advanced and robust algorithms to detect and accurately trace rapidly moving UAVs, popularly called drones.
-Most of the research will take place at the University of Agder’s WISENET Laboratory and the Robert Bosch Centre for Cyber-Physical systems, IISc Bangalore, India.
+Most of the research will take place at the University of Agder’s WISENET Center and the Robert Bosch Centre for Cyber-Physical systems, IISc Bangalore, India.
 This is the only project where the prestigious Indian University IISc collaborates with a Norwegian university in relation to the areas of signal processing, communication technology and machine learning.

 Full project name: Low-altitude UAV Communication and Tracking (LUCAT)

 Funding: Researcher Project, IKTPLUSS INDNOR Program, Research Council of Norway

 Principal Investigators: Prof. Linga Cenkeramaddi, Prof. Daniel Romero, Prof. Baltasar Beferull-Lozano